 Viewpoints are abundant along a trail in the in Victoria Falls National Park on the Zimbabwean side, or Mosi-oa-Tunya National Park on the Zambian side.
 With the bigger, more impressive falls most visible from Zimbabwe, Zambia offers adventurers the once-in-a-lifetime opportunity to swim in a natural pool on the edge of the falls known as the “Devil’s Pool”.

 2. Lumangwe Falls – Zambia.
-These Falls so closely resemble Victoria Falls and form the largest waterfall found wholly within Zambia borders, measuring heights of 115 feet and a width of 328 feet.
-The Kalungwishi River falls cascades downwards in a wide, mesmerising veil, creating spray that rises some 328 feet in the air, and nurturing a small rainforest on the adjacent river banks.
+These Falls so closely resemble Victoria Falls and form the largest waterfall found wholly within Zambia’s borders, measuring heights of 115 feet and width of 328 feet.
+The Kalungwishi River falls cascade downwards in a wide, mesmerizing veil, creating a spray that rises some 328 feet in the air, and nurturing a small rainforest on the adjacent river banks.

-Local folklore has it where the waterfall is believed to have been named after the Great Snake Spirit, Lumangwe, which stretches between the falls at Lumangwe and Kabweluma; and is most powerful at the end of the rainy season in April and May.
-Viewpoints emerge at the summit and on the opposite bank, with a camp site for those that wish to spend the night at this location in the throngs of nature.
+Local folklore has it that the waterfall is believed to have been named after the Great Snake Spirit, Lumangwe, which stretches between the falls at Lumangwe and Kabweluma; and is most powerful at the end of the rainy season in April and May.
+Viewpoints emerge at the summit and on the opposite bank, with a campsite for those that wish to spend the night at this location in the throngs of nature.

 4. Tugela Falls – South Africa.
 Comprised of a series of five free-leaping, seasonal cascades, South Africa’s Tugela Falls has a total drop of 3,110 feet, making it the second-highest waterfall in the world.
 It’s a spectacular sight to behold, plunging in a plume of froth from the top of The Amphitheatre escarpment—which is the most recognizable natural feature in KwaZulu-Natal’s Royal Natal National Park.
 One of the highest peaks in the Drakensberg Mountains, Mont-Aux-Sources, is the source of the Tugela Falls.
 Those with a penchant for activity can take on the challenging Sentinel trail or hike through the Tugela Gorge to the foot of the falls.